akrzemi1/__sandbox__/string_view_ctor.md

 Of course, this is all acceptable if the requirement is, "anything else than immediate language-level UB".
 But we will not pursue that path in tis document.

-This above discussion implies that, unless more extensive changes are made to `string_view`, there are two self-consistent conceptual models for `string_view` that accepts null pointer as `const char *`.
+This above discussion implies that, unless more extensive changes are made to `string_view`, there is only one self-consistent conceptual model for `string_view` that accepts null pointer as `const char *`.

-1. Just treat it as any other zero-sized string.
+Just treat it as any other zero-sized string.
 This is acceptable in programs where people want to have two ways of saying zero-sized string: `f("")` and `f(nullptr)`.
 This is also acceptable in programs that already treat a zero-sized string as inacceptable value: when all functions have a defensive if up front for the zero-sized string:

 ```c++
 X* foo(const char* p) // desired: p != nullptr && p is not ""